-The wind data used in the study covers a period of 3 years (2012-2015).
-The input data are gained form three wind measurement masts, at five different locations (Berovo, Mogila, Sopishte, St. Nagorichane and Sv.
+The wind data used in the study covers a period of two years (2012-2014) [9].
+The input data is gained from three wind measurement masts, at five different locations (Berovo, Mogila, Sopište, St. Nagoričane and Sv.
 Nikole).
 The main parameters that are used in the analysis, wind speed and direction, are recorded at 10-minute intervals, expressed in meters per second (m/s) and degrees (°) toward north.
-The data used in this research are measured with anemometers and wind vanes positioned at heights of 40 m and 38 m, respectively.
+The data used in this research is measured with anemometers and wind vanes positioned at heights of 40 m and 38 m, respectively.

-In the first stage of the research, wind speeds recorded during the three year 2012-2015 period were analyzed for the five locations.
 Average wind speeds for each month across all years studied were calculated separately for each location.
 Figure 2 presents the results to facilitate the analysis of trends, differences and relationships.
-A constant trend of windiness between 3 and 4 m/s, can be observed across 3 locations-Berovo, Mogila and Sopishte.
+A constant trend of windiness between 3 and 4 m/s, can be observed across 3 locations - Berovo, Mogila and Sopište.
 For Mogila it can be concluded that windiness is usually higher in the autumn-winter period than in the spring-summer period.
-Opposite of this, the graphs show that for Sopishte location, the windiness trend is higher in the summer months, with an exception for January.
-Data from measuring mast located in Berovo, also shows higher windiness trend during spring and summer months.
+Opposite of this, the graphs show that for Sopiste location the windiness trend is higher in the summer months, with an exception for January.
+Data from measuring mast located in Berovo also show higher windiness trend during spring and summer months.
 At Sv.
-Nikole the windiness is between 3,7-5 m/s and higher winds are measured during warm months.
-Completely different windiness conditions are observed at St. Nagorichane, with wind speeds among 5,5-8,5 m/s, which qualifies this location as most suitable for exploitation of wind energy, even for commercial big wind turbines.
+Nikole the windiness is between 3.7 and 5 m/s and higher winds are measured during warm months.
+Completely different windiness conditions are observed at Staro Nagoričane, with wind speeds among 5.5-8.5 m/s, which qualifies this location as most suitable for exploitation of wind energy, even for commercial big wind turbines.

-Figure 2 Distribution of mean monthly wind speeds across the three year period 2012-2015 for five locations
+Fig. 2.
+Distribution of mean monthly wind speeds across the three year period 2012-2015 for five locations